castorini/pygaggle/docs/experiments-cbqa.md

                                                                 --device cuda:0
 ```

-The following output will be visible after it has finishes
+The following output will be visible after it finishes

 ```
 Exact Match Accuracy: 29.861495844875346